mazecat2k/mazecat2k/README.md

 ### **Languages And Tools I Am Passionate To Work With**

+Made a poster about the industrial talk which can be found [here](https://github.com/mazecat2k/Assignment-1)

 I have cultivated a versatile skill set, trying my best to be proficient in a range of languages and tools.
 I have set my interests in learning Blender for 3D modeling and animation, while my interest for C++ is due to its high-performance computing capability and game development potential.I am also trying to learn HTML to craft immersive web experiences, and Linux for robust server architectures.